javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

 The cover image format must be JPEG, because this is the most supported format in e-book readers.
-In order to visualize it correctly in advanced readers such as the iPad, create a large image (at least 800 pixel height) and save it in color.
+In order to visualize it correctly in advanced readers such as the iPad, create a large color image (at least 800 pixel height).

 ## Plugins ##